omarboukhris/parselibcpp/README.md

 a.("a")
 b.("b")
 ```
-The string "aabb", accepted by this grammar, generates a data structure similar to this
+The string `aabb`, accepted by this grammar, generates a data structure similar to this
 ```json
 {
   "S" : [